Guess what. You are not dating (or will not be dating) a perfect person. Like you, the person you are dating is a continual work in progress.

 - Ability to see the effects of the wrong on the other person

 - Ability to empathize with those effects and be truly sorry for the other person as opposed to just feeling guilty for themselves

 - Commitment to a path of growth, a system of growth, and the involvement of other people in the growing process

 - Ability to receive and utilize forgiveness.

-Speaking of forgiveness, over at Be Brave there is a raw and honest series on forgiveness.
+Speaking of forgiveness, here is a raw and honest series on forgiveness.

 This is a go-to list for you to keep.
 Do you see any of these behaviors in the person you are dating?
 Let your team have this list too and allow them to speak honestly to you.
 Then you in turn truly hear what your team is saying to you.